NwokoyeChigozie/wallet-api/README.md

 ### To run the codebase, you can either run "go run ./" or "go run main.go"

+#### NB: You need a mysql database and a redis database to be able to run the codebase

 ### To run the unit tests, run "go test ./..."